Hickory murder fugitives on the run for months caught in Phoenix: US Marshals

-HICKORY, NC (FOX 46 CHARLOTTE) – Two fugitives who were wanted for a murder in Hickory have been caught in Phoenix, Arizona, the U.S. Marshals Service confirmed with Fox 46 on Tuesday.
+HICKORY, N.C.
+(FOX 46 CHARLOTTE) – Two fugitives who were wanted for a murder in Hickory have been caught roughly six months later in Phoenix, Arizona, the U.S. Marshals Service confirmed with FOX 46.

 Around 12:30 p.m.
 Tuesday, members of the USMS task force arrested the Parkers at a residence at the intersection of W. Salter Drive and N. 31st Avenue in Phoenix.

 The two had been living there under the alias names of Jason and Elizabeth Reardon.
-The Honda was also located at the residence.
+The Honda was also located at the home.

 Find out first – Get the latest breaking news from FOX 46 sent straight to your inbox